<big>Glossary of Painting Terms</big>(As of July 2003)

 Gloss is the property of surfaces to reflect light more or less strongly.

 to reflect.
-Coatings applied to smooth surfaces using binders with a high solids content.
+Coatings on smooth surfaces with high binder content.

-Paints are usually glossy.
-Gloss is important in coating technology.
+Paints are typically glossy.
+Gloss is an important factor in coating technology.

-divided into gloss levels according to DIN: high gloss, gloss, satin gloss.
+divided into gloss levels according to DIN standards: high gloss, glossy, satin gloss.

-Primer. icon_smile_thumb_up.gif Also known as a primer.
+Also called a primer.
 The main function of a primer is to...

-Ensuring adhesion between the substrate and the subsequent layers of paint.
+Ensuring adhesion between the substrate and subsequent layers of paint.

 The appropriate primer must be selected based on the type of surface to be coated.

 will be.
-She is the first coating in the series and fulfills its purpose.
+It is the first coating in the series and fulfills its function accordingly.

 multiple functions: corrosion protection (on metals), adhesion promotion (specifically...

-onto plastics), reducing the absorbency of the substrate (on
+onto plastics), reduction of the absorbency of the substrate (on...

 Filling materials), insulation against substances in the substrate, or...

-the following coatings.
-Combination materials are often used.
+of the following coatings.
+Often, combination materials are used.

 to exhibit.